chedim/cliffhanger/README.md

 ```

 Cliffhanger statements are used to define datapoints.
-Statements always start at column 0 and end with two newline symbols (an empty line).
+Statements always start at column 0 and end with two newline symbols (an empty line) or the semicolon symbol.

 A minimal statement must contain at least a datapoint name and creates a datapoint with constant value `true`:
 `z`